flutter/website/src/desktop/index.md

 For Windows desktop development, you need the following in addition to the Flutter SDK:

-* [Visual Studio 2022][] When installing Visual Studio you need the "Desktop development with C++" workload installed for building win, including all of its default components.
+* [Visual Studio 2022][] When installing Visual Studio select the "Desktop development with C++" workload, including all of its default components, to install the necessary C++ toolchain and Windows SDK header files.

 {{site.alert.note}}
   **Visual Studio** is different than Visual Studio _Code_.